cern-sis/gh-workflows/.github/actions/kubernetes-project-release/README.md

-# Kubernetes project update
+# Kubernetes project release

 ## Description

-This action can be used to notify the `cern-sis/kubernetes` repository that your project has been updated and new docker images are available.
-This will trigger updates and deployments depending on the environments impacted.
-If your new images are intended for production, use the [Kubernetes project release action](../kubernetes-project-release) instead.
+This action can be used to notify the `cern-sis/kubernetes` repository that a new release is available on your project.
+Contrary to [Kubernetes project update](../kubernetes-project-update), releases are versions intended for production.

 ## Inputs